Lie groups of real analytic diffeomorphisms are $L^1$-regular: Abstract

 \section{Abstract}

-Let $M$ be a compact, real analytic manifold and $G:=\Diff^\omega(M)$ be the Lie group of all real-analytic diffeomorphisms $\gamma\colon M\to M$, which is modelled on the (DFS)-space $\cg:=\Gamma^\omega(TM)$ of real-analytic vector fields on~$M$.
-Let $AC([0,1],G)$ be the Lie group of all absolutely continuous functions $\eta\colon [0,1]\to G$.
+Let $M$ be a compact, real analytic manifold and $G:=\Diff^\omega(M)$ be the Lie group of all real-analytic diffeomorphisms $\gamma\colon M\to M$, which is modelled on the locally convex space $\cg:=\Gamma^\omega(TM)$ of real-analytic vector fields on~$M$.
+Let $\AC([0,1],G)$ be the Lie group of all absolutely continuous functions $\eta\colon [0,1]\to G$.
 We study flows of time-dependent real-analytic vector fields on~$M$ which are $\cL^1$ in time, and their dependence on the time-dependent vector field.
-Notably, we show that the Lie group $\Diff^\omega(M)$ is $L^1$-regular in the sense that each $[\gamma]\in L^1([0,1],\cg)$ has an evolution $\Evol([\gamma])\in AC([0,1],G)$ which is~$C^\infty$ in~$[\gamma]$.
-As tools for the proof, we develop several new results concerning $L^p$-regularity of infinite-dimensional Lie groups, for $p\in [1,\infty]$, which will be useful also for the discussion of other classes of groups.
-Moreover, we obtain new results concerning the continuity and complex analyticity of non-linear mappings on open subsets of locally convex direct limits.
+Notably, we show that the Lie group $\Diff^\omega(M)$ is $L^1$-regular in the sense that each $[\gamma]\in L^1([0,1],\cg)$ has an evolution $\Evol([\gamma])\in \AC([0,1],G)$ which depends smoothly on~$[\gamma]$.
+As tools for the proof, we develop new results concerning $L^1$-regularity of infinite-dimensional Lie groups, and new results concerning the continuity and complex analyticity of non-linear mappings on locally convex direct limits.